shadow-robot/aurora/README.md

 ```
 In the above example, ‘enp0s25’ is the ethercat_interface that is needed.

-For Hand E/G/H software deployments on single laptop.

 To begin with, the docker_deploy playbook checks the installation status of docker.
 If docker is not installed then a
 new clean installation is performed.
 If the required image is private,